raspberrypilearning/sorting-hat-lesson/lesson-1.md

  ```

  Students may not have come across the python library `os`.
 This allows you to execute a shell command as if you were using the command line interface.

+1. At this point you could set the students the task of trying to create the program depending on the ability and prior learning.
+You may wish to write out parts of the code and ask them to complete just the conditionals.

+ All the steps to completing this program can be found in the [student instructions](student-instructions.md).
+The final code is also avaliable to you.

 ## Plenary
 Direct students to swap seats with another pair or group.
 They have a few minutes to test the other groups' programs, and suggest at least one improvement by writing a comment using the # symbol.
 Students should then return to their programs and make the suggested improvement.